-Mr. Vermillion, age 59, has been president of Avista since January 1, 2018 and CEO since October 1, 2019.
+Mr. Vermillion, age 60, has been president of Avista since January 1, 2018 and CEO since October 1, 2019.
 Prior to that, he served as senior vice president of Avista and president of the Avista Utilities division from 2009 to 2018.
 He also serves as chairman of the board for Avista subsidiary Alaska Electric Light and Power Company.
 Mr. Vermillion joined Avista in 1985 and has held various staff and management positions.
 His experience covers a broad range of activities, including leadership, energy trading and marketing, risk management, scheduling, resource operations, power/transmission contracting, resource planning and coordination, regulatory issues and production cost modeling.
 Mr. Vermillion has served as Vice President of Energy Resources of Avista Utilities and prior to that, as President and COO of Avista Energy from February 2001 until its sale in June 2007.
-He currently serves as a board member of Western Energy Institute (WEI), the American Gas Association (AGA), Edison Electric Institute (EEI), Washington Roundtable and the Avista Foundation.
+He currently serves as a board member of Western Energy Institute (WEI), the American Gas Association (AGA), Edison Electric Institute (EEI), Washington Roundtable, Greater Spokane Inc., and the Avista Foundation.
 Mr. Vermillion is a past chairman of WEI, formerly served on the Board of the Spokane County United Way and is a past chairman of the Spokane County campaign.
 He is a graduate of Washington State University with a Bachelor of Science degree in Electrical Engineering.

-Ms. Widmann, age 54, serves as the president and CEO of Kids Care Dental, a private equity-owned pediatric dental, orthodontic and oral surgery company.
+Ms. Widmann, age 55, most recently served as the president and CEO of Kids Care Dental, a private equityowned pediatric dental, orthodontic and oral surgery company.
 She has more than 25 years of executive experience in health care service and technology-enabled health care companies, having previously served as executive vice president of Blue Shield of California, a national health plan based in San Francisco accountable for overall profit and loss responsibility for Blue Shield's \$15 billion in annual revenue and its 3.5 million members.

 Ms. Widmann began her career at Health Net, eventually serving as the COO of its dental and vision subsidiaries.
+Ms. Widmann serves on the board of directors for Delta Dental of California and Cutera (NASDAQ: CUTR).
 Ms. Widmann was appointed to the California Health Professions Education Foundation and previously served on the Board of the Bay Area Business Council.
 Ms. Widmann has been consistently named one of the "Most Influential Women in the Bay Area" by the San Francisco Business Journal.
-She is an active member of The Committee of 200, McKinsey & Company, Bay Area Women's Executive Roundtable, and the International Women's Forum.
+She is an active member of The Committee of 200, McKinsey & Company's Bay Area Women's Executive Roundtable, and the International Women's Forum.
 Ms. Widmann holds a Bachelor of Science degree in Health Administration from California State University, Northridge and a Master of Health Administration degree from the University of Southern California.